ZeyiLiao/longtail/README.md

-Plz create a symbolic path to the follow path and here are the path I used.
+Plz create a symbolic path to the following path and here are the path I used.

 ```
 file_path = '/home/wangchunshu/preprocessed/all_heads'